Carrying out evictions? How property managers can stay safe

 Have the right tech and tools

-One way to do so is to install keyless locks in which you can change the combination rather than waiting around the property to call a locksmith.
-While some phone app have a safety feature in which you can activate a button to send everyone in your contact list a note saying you’re in trouble and your geolocation, Hawkins believes it is better to use a safety app like AgentSafeWalk so that you can communicate with a professional on the other end if you are in an emergency.
+One way to do so is to install keyless locks to change combinations instead of waiting around for a locksmith.
+While some phone apps have safety features in which a button can be activated to send everyone in a contact list your geolocation, Hawkins believes it’s better to use a safety app like AgentSafeWalk to communicate with a professional if you’re in an emergency.

 Comments